TimAstier/react-roguelike/README.md

 ## Contributing

-You are welcome to contribute to this project :) See [CONTRIBUTING](./CONTRIBUTING.md).
+You are welcome to contribute to this project!
+See [CONTRIBUTING](./CONTRIBUTING.md).

 ## Roadmap